Naval Medical Center San Diego: Current status

 The center has five medical mobilization teams including the hospital ship USNS Mercy (T-AH-19) whose personnel are drawn from the hospital staff.
 These teams deploy to the Western Pacific and Southeast Asia at various times during the year.

 The hospital is a major training facility associated with the Uniformed Services University of Health Sciences.
-The hospital is affiliated with the University of California, San Diego, Children's Hospital and Health Center, Scripps Clinic and Research Foundation in La Jolla and other institutions where Navy trainees perform rotations as integral parts of their residency or fellowship programs.
+The hospital is affiliated with the University of California, San Diego, Children's Hospital and Health Center, Scripps Research in La Jolla and other institutions where Navy trainees perform rotations as integral parts of their residency or fellowship programs.
 The hospital also maintains a school on the grounds for training enlisted medical personnel.

 The hospital operates clinics at area military installations, where ambulatory care is provided to the active duty population.
 Nine other clinics are located in San Diego and are available to family members and retirees.

 Research and testing

 A leader in the medical field, the hospital is also a major teaching and research center.

 As one of Navy medicine's active teaching hospital, graduate medical education programs are conducted in anesthesiology, dermatology, emergency medicine, general surgery, internal medicine, obstetrics and gynaecology, ophthalmology, otolaryngology, orthopedics, pathology, pediatrics, psychiatry, psychology, radiology, urology, general practice dentistry, oral and maxillofacial surgery, nurse anesthesia, and hospital pharmacy.